Headquartered at the USTA National Campus, the USTA Collegiate Department hosts College MatchDay, The All-American College Combine and much more.

 USTA College Events

 College MatchDay is a series of collegiate matches held each year in family-friendly, festive atmospheres to promote the collegiate game in the community and across the country.
-Admission is free, if reserved in advance, for each College MatchDay at the USTA National Campus, which features a free kids’ clinic, specialty food and drinks, games, giveaways and much more.
+Admission is free for each College MatchDay at the USTA National Campus, which features a free kids’ clinic, specialty food and drinks, games, giveaways and much more.
 College MatchDay events air nationwide on the Tennis Channel.

 From the USTA National Campus Collegiate Series to Spring Break Tennis to the All-American College Combine, there are so many ways to catch current and future college stars at the Campus.

 The USTA National Campus first hosted the NCAA Division I Men’s and Women’s Tennis Championships in 2019, and was honored to welcome the D-I Championships again in 2021.
 The NCAA Division III Men’s and Women’s Tennis Championships will be held at the Campus in 2022.

 On Oct.
 14, 2020, the USTA learned that the National Campus was selected as the host for the 2023 NCAA D-I, D-II and D-III Men's and Women's Tennis Championships as part of a hybrid bid proposed by the USTA to bring the full slate of NCAA tennis championships to a single site.

 This will mark the first time in the history of any NCAA sport that one venue will host all six (DI-III men and women) divisional championships in a given year.